Benhur Abalos

-Benjamin "Benhur" de Castro Abalos Jr. (born July 19, 1962) is a Filipino politician, lawyer and racehorse breeder who served as Secretary of the Interior and Local Government from 2022 to 2024 in the Cabinet of President Bongbong Marcos.
+Benjamin "Benhur" de Castro Abalos Jr. (born July 19, 1962) is a Filipino politician, lawyer and racehorse breeder who is the incumbent Cabinet Secretary of the Philippines since 2026.
+He served as Secretary of the Interior and Local Government from 2022 to 2024 in the Cabinet of President Bongbong Marcos.
 He served as chairman of the Metropolitan Manila Development Authority (MMDA) in the Duterte administration from 2021 to 2022.
 In his hometown of Mandaluyong, he previously served as mayor (1998–2004 and 2007–2016), representative (2004–2007), and councilor (1995–1998).
 His father and namesake, Benjamin Abalos, is a former Commission on Elections (COMELEC) chairman, and like Benhur, also served as mayor of Mandaluyong and MMDA chairman.

 Early life and education

 Abalos is the second eldest of the five children of Benjamin Abalos and Corazon de Castro.
 He was nicknamed by his grandmother after the fictional character Judah Ben-Hur.
 He attended his elementary and secondary education at Don Bosco Technical College, where he completed the latter in 1979.
 He obtained his Bachelor of Arts degree in history and political science at De La Salle University in 1982.
 He then attended Ateneo de Manila University, where he completed Bachelor of Laws degree in 1987.
 As a law student at Ateneo, he was a representative to the Student Council during his first and fourth years.
 He was admitted to the bar in 1988.